Confectio/leap-c/docs/source/installation.md

 pip install -e .
 ```

-For development, you might want to install additional dependencies:
+You might want to install additional dependencies.
+E.g., for development, you want to run:

 ```bash
 pip install -e .[dev]
 ```

 See the [pyproject.toml](https://github.com/leap-c/leap-c/blob/main/pyproject.toml) for more  information on the installed packages.

 ## Testing